-The gro.team story started at Betfair (the online betting exchange) in the early 90’s…founder Rorie Devine recalls…
+The gro.team story started at Betfair…the online betting exchange that went on to IPO for more than $2 billion…gro.team Founder Rorie Devine recalls…

 ”I had been headhunted into a leadership role and it became clear that some members of the team I had inherited were part of the problem – not the solution.